prithveerarya345/Sequence-editor/README.md

 I made this application to aid me during my work while I do research for my bioinformatics course.
 I used the Biopython library to carry out the BLASTn search and parse the output.
 I included some additional tools that can complement, reverse, and translate the sequences I input.

-Although it works as expected, there is still work to be done.
+This is a work in progress.